Zenaker/flask-authentication-api/README.md

 ## API Calls

 ### Register
- * Register an account on the database
+ * Register an account in the database

 Send a `POST` request to `/auth/register` to register your account with the following parameters: